pranigopu/frozenLake/README.md

 ## Other implementation notes
 ### Setting random state for replicability
-Sometimes when you are using randomization in a part of the codebase, you want to get the same result independent of the iteration you are running the code. `np.random.RandomState` allows you to set the same random state in all the NumPy operations, if there are related with randomization.
-In particular, you can pass a particular seed and replicate the same results over and over.
+Sometimes, when you are using randomization in a part of the codebase, you want to get the same result independent of the iteration you are running the code.
+This enables others to replicate and validate your results, despite the use of pseudorand number generation.
+The `np.random.RandomState` class allows you to set the same random state in all the NumPy operations involving randomization.
+In practice, you can pass a particular seed to the aforementioned class' constructor and thereby replicate the same pseudorandom number generations over and over.
 <br><br>**NOTE**: The methods available to an `np.random.RandomState` object are exactly all the randomization methods available in NumPy, such as `rand`, `randint`, `choice`, etc.